 The affairs of the Corporation may be conducted through standing committees or ad hoc committees, with final decision-making authority and approval to reside with the Board of Directors.
-At a minimum, there shall be the following Standing Committees: a Future Workforce Services Committee, One-Stop Services Committee, Governance Committee, Executive Committee, Finance and Audit Committee and a Development Committee.
-The Standing Committees shall provide the primary review, analysis and recommendations for action to the Board of Directors for carrying out the duties and conducting the affairs of the Corporation, and shall report to the Board of Directors on its activities at each board meeting.
+At a minimum, there shall be the following Standing Committees: Services Committee, Governance Committee, Executive Committee, and a Finance and Audit Committee.
+The Standing Committees and Ad-Hocs shall provide the primary review, analysis and recommendations for action to the Board of Directors for carrying out the duties and conducting the affairs of the Corporation and shall report to the Board of Directors on its activities at each board meeting.
 The Board shall establish such other standing committees as it deems appropriate to conduct the affairs of the Corporation.

 The Board shall approve all standing committee chairpersons, or co-chairpersons as the case may be, and the Chairperson of the Board shall appoint all other standing committee members in consultation with the chairperson of each standing committee, respectively.
-Standing committee members may be directors or non-directors, provided that the total number of non-directors sitting on a standing committee, other than the Future Workforce Committee, does not exceed one-third of the total committee membership.
+Standing committee members may be directors or non-directors, provided that the total number of non-directors sitting on a standing committee, does not exceed one-third of the total committee membership.